goderich/dissertation/dissertation.md

 Unlike its daughter language Matu'uwal, Proto-Atayal did not have a distinction between hiatuses (VV) and vowels with an intervening glottal stop (VʔV).
 This distinction arose in Matu'uwal after the deletion of Proto-Atayal \*ɹ.
 The glottal stop is preserved in Matu'uwal when (1) the two vowels were identical, as in *matbabaʔang* 'crooked' or *mənakuʔum* 'dark'; (2) when the first vowel was high and the second was low, as in *riʔax* 'day' or *ciʔax* 'light'; or (3) when the first vowel was a \*ə in Proto-Atayal, as in *masʔang* 'to scold' (< \*masəʔaŋ).
 Other dialects only preserved glottal stops in the third environment, and sporadically elsewhere.
 Matu'uwal does not preserve root-internal glottal stops in the fourth environment---a low vowel followed by a high vowel---except in a single word *raʔung* 'hook' and its derivatives, though verbs ending with /-aʔ/ always retain the glottal stop when suffixed, e.g. *gibaʔun* 'to hug, to embrace (PV)'.
 The Matu'uwal words *cumaʔing* 'to sew' and *sumaʔing* 'to reap' (and derivatives) appear to be exceptions, too, however these are male register form of the verbs *cumaqis* and *sumaqit*, respectively.
 No other dialect has these male register forms, so they must have been innovated in Matu'uwal after the loss of \*ʔ in the environment a\_i, thus creating a new contrast where it previously did not exist (see @sec:gender-register for an explanation of the gender register system in Atayal).

 If we take Matu'uwal reflexes to be the same as the original Proto-Atayal^[Here we use Matu'uwal because all the other dialects deleted glottal stops in many environments where Matu'uwal did not.], then we would have a phonotactically imbalanced system, where hiatuses were allowed to occur only between a low vowel and a high vowel, and only inside a root.
 This would make them have a complementary distribution with VʔV sequences.
 It makes more sense to reconstruct a phonemic glottal stop between all adjacent vowels, since there is no evidence for reconstructing phonemically distinct VV and VʔV sequences.
-That being said, the actual pronunciation of glottal stops in this position likely varied, and may have been optional (due to the lack of a phonemic contrast with true vowel clusters), like it is in Plngawan or C'uli'.
+That being said, the actual pronunciation of glottal stops in this position likely varied, and may have been optional (due to the lack of a phonemic contrast with true vowel clusters), like it is in Plngawan or Klesan.
 Reconstructing glottal stops between adjacent vowels helps distinguish such sequences from vowels with an intervening glide.
 See @tbl:ia-iya-contrast for a comparison between Matu'uwal, which preserves the distinction between intervocalic glottal stops from glides, and Squliq and Skikun, which no longer contrast the two.

 : Contrast between /iʔa/ and /iya/ in Atayal {#tbl:ia-iya-contrast}